Skip to main contentScroll Top

 Wat Phantao during Loy Krathong.
 But that was before…

-The most impressive and appreciated remains without a doubt the releasing thousands of lanterns, which lights up the sky like so many new little stars.
-Unfortunately, this is also changing, and it is now no longer possible to see and participate in the lantern release in the city center itself, for security reasons linked to the proximity of the airport in particular.
-The photos below were an exception since it was the first possible release after Covid.
+The most impressive and appreciated remains without a doubt the releasing thousands of lanternswhich illuminates the sky like so many new little stars.
+Unfortunately, things are changing, and it's no longer possible to see and participate in the lantern release in the city center itself, due to safety concerns related to the proximity of the airport.
+The photos below were an exception, as it was the first possible release after the Covid pandemic.

 To participate for free (some independently organized events are paid), there are several spots, including at Doi Saket Lakes (location on google maps)